cultivate-hfc/gfc-api-docs/source/includes/_questions.md

 question_id | integer | The id of the question that this answer belongs to resolved_at | datetime | The date & time that this answer was resolved correctness_known_at | datetime | The date & time that the correctness of this answer was known.
-If an administrator sets this value when resolving the answer, all forecasts made after it will be invalidated.
+If an administrator sets this value when resolving the answer, all forecasts made after it will be invalidated. probability_formatted | string | The formatted final probability for the answer.
+Only appears after question is resolved. normalized_probability | float | The normalized final probability for the answer.
+Only appears after question is resolved. probability | float | The final probability for the answer.
+Only appears after question is resolved.